curiyash/The-Forty-Two-Times/README.md

 # The-Forty-Two-Times
 ### "Antithesis to the Enigma of Forty-Two"
+42 is the answer to the ultimate question of the life, the universe and everything.
+The answer is known but the question is enigmatic.
+Our website aims to give the users the answers along with questions of the life, the universe and everything.
+We may not know the ultimate question soon, but we can always understand the other questions of life, the universe and everything and their answers by following the news.
+Our website aims to bring you just that.
+The website is still in development and we hope to better it as we go.
+Let us know how you find it!
 <!-- TABLE OF CONTENTS -->
 <!-- ## Table of Contents
   1.